 How the Cincinnati Zoo's Entry Village is setting the tone for other projects to follow

-What has been even more impactful to me than the environment is the client and their genuine dedication to sustainability and their community.
+What has been even more impactful than the environment is the client and their genuine dedication to sustainability and their community.
 These aren't just goals to be considered when it makes sense.
 They are commitments that drive every decision.
-As we finish the Entry Village project at the Cincinnati Zoo & Botanical Garden this summer, I think: What a way to start.
+As we finish the Entry Village project at the Cincinnati Zoo & Botanical Garden this summer, we're motivated.
+What a way to start.
 This project is preparing the way for all of the other animal habitats and major projects to come.
 Though on the surface an entrance renovation doesn't sound that exciting, how they've thought about every piece in a deliberate manner is impressive:

 - Creating a new scenic pathway into the zoo - with a "preview" of the elephant habitat for visitors while they wait in line